-Because Vrba was still relatively fit, he was placed in the front row of his block of “well-trained zebras” who stood rigidly erect; and because his barracks were closest to the gates with its Arbeit Macht Frei sign, Vrba’s face would be one of the first that Himmler would see upon examining the camp with camp Commandant Rudolf Hoess.
+And so the scene is set for a face-to-face, nose-to-nose, silent encounter between hero and villain.
+Because Vrba’s barracks were closest to the gates with its Arbeit Macht Frei sign, his face would be one of the first that Himmler would see upon examining the camp with Commandant Rudolf Hoess.

-Himmler did proceed to see it all, as Vrba learned only much later when he was sent an advance version of Hoess’ memoir.
-Vrba learned the two men did proceed to thoroughly witness the emaciated victims of disease, the crowded hospital block, the primitive latrines, the selection process for extermination, the women’s camp, the whipping of a female prostitute…
+Himmler did proceed to see it all, as Vrba would learn much later, after the war, when he was sent an advance version of Hoess’ memoir to provide critical feedback.
+That was when Vrba knew for certain that Himmler and Hoess did proceed to thoroughly witness the emaciated victims of disease, the crowded hospital block, the primitive latrines, the selection process for extermination, the women’s camp, the whipping of a female prostitute… and the experimental gassing of Jews with Zyklon-B.

 Left to right: Rudolf Brandt, Heinrich Himmler, Max Faust (an IG Farben engineer who was head of building operations at Auschwitz III), possibly Ernst-Heinrich Schmauser, and the Auschwitz commandant Rudolf Hoess.